artikcloud/sample-nodejs-createScene/readme.md

-# Sample Create Scenes (nodejs)
+# Sample Create Scenes (Node.js)

-This sample demonstrates API call to create a Scene into your ARTIK cloud services account.
+This sample demonstrates an API call to create a Scene in your ARTIK cloud services account.

 **Prerequisites**

-1. Node and Npm
+1. Node and npm

 * Node version >= 9.8.0
-* Npm version >= 5.8.1
+* npm version >= 5.8.1

 Check your version by typing: